arillo/silverstripe-elements-global/Readme.md

 The elements that should be available globaly should implement the IElementsGlobal interface.
 When creating this elements via a ModelAdmin they will automatically get the flag Global set to true.

+__You need to specify at least one Element that implements the IElementsGlobal interface.__

 ```
 <?php
 class HeroElement extends ElementBase implements IElementsGlobal